-Open book Mid-Trimester and Final exams worth 10% and 20%, respectively will assess the student's knowledge and understanding of the topics covered in the course and the ability to apply that understanding to the solution of practical problems.
-The exams devised also to test the student's computational skills, as well as the ability to apply that knowledge to engineering design problems.
+Task Description: Open book module quizzes worth 7.5% each, will assess the student's knowledge and understanding of the topics covered in the course and the ability to apply that understanding to the solution of practical problems.
+The module quizzes devised also to test the student's computational skills, as well as the ability to apply that knowledge to engineering design problems.
+Students will have several days to attempt the quiz, however, once open the student has only 60 minutes to submit the quiz.
+There will be no extensions to this assessment item.